The 2021 National Television Awards are on their way - here's all you need to know!

 The National Television Awards celebrate the best shows and stars from UK telly and will once again take place at the O2 Arena.

-Originally due to take place in January, the 2021 National Television Awards are currently scheduled to take place on Thursday, 9 September 2021.
+Originally due to take place in January, the 2021 National Television Awards will now be taking place in September.

 The Masked Singer's Joel Dommett will host the ceremony, taking over from David Walliams.